dominodatalab/domino-blueprints/ddl-cluster-scaler/README_PYTHON_CLIENT.md

   Change that logic in `cluster_name_from_run_id` if your naming differs.
 - The client assumes Ray-style `.status.nodes` ordering (head first).
 If your CRD differs, adjust `is_scaling_complete`.
 - All requests use short connect/read timeouts by default; tune as needed.
-- The head node follows the pattern `ray-<RUN>-head-0` for rayclusters
-- - The head node follows the pattern `spark-<RUN>-master-0` for sparkclusters

 ---

 That’s it.
-Drop this client into your run, set the env vars (if overriding or else the defaults work), and go.
+Drop this client into your run, set the env vars, and go.